tonghuikang/blog/_posts/2026-09-12-worldview-updates.md

 We still live under the same laws of physics. [^reading]

 [^reading]: I tweeted this sentence almost two years [ago](https://x.com/ExampleTestcase/status/1868824426634268933).
+    I was expressing hope that AI could be performing much better, given that humans, despite their very inefficient brains and chain of thought, have been accomplishing a lot more.
     It reads really differently now.
+    The same laws of physics are what prevent AI from destroying humanity.

 I do hope to figure this out, at least for myself.